AI consulting guide

 3. AI system implementation and integration

-What it is: Connect AI models, business rules, and human review steps into the tools your team actually uses.
+What it is: Connect AI models, business rules, and human review steps into the tools your team uses.
 This could be a QA review pipeline, a document processing system, an AI-powered knowledge base, or a customer communication assistant.

 What you get: A production system that works inside your existing tools, your CRM, ticketing system, email, knowledge base, or line-of-business software.
 Includes testing, documentation, and handoff training.